solidsnakedev/cardano-node-docker/README.md

 ```

 ## Removing containers
-You can remove all the containers with the below script, and this will only remove the stopped containers
+You can remove all the containers with the below script, and this will only remove the exited containers
 ```
-./rm-containers.sh
+./docker-rm-containers.sh
 ```

 ## Removing images
-You can remove all the images with the below script, and this will only remove the images that are not attached to containers
+You can remove all the images with the below script, and this will only remove the untagged images
 ```
-./rm-images.sh
+./docker-rm-images.sh
 ```